 Change is never easy.
 Even when positive change occurs, it may still force us to say goodbye to a former time and way of life.
 Unwanted and unplanned changes can bring an even greater sense of loss as they pull us away from our comfortable routines and familiar circumstances.
 Change is often confusing and disorienting.
 It can move the ground beneath us.
-For seniors and their loved ones who find themselves unwittingly faced with an unexpected situation, life may become uncomfortable for a time.
+For seniors and their loved ones who find themselves unwittingly faced with an unexpected situation, life changes may become uncomfortable for a time.
 We recognize the severity of these life-altering events and hope to approach them with care.
 We believe there is great comfort in human experience and knowing we are not alone in life’s journey.

 Recent events in the world have brought unexpected challenges to countless communities with the spread of COVID-19, widely referred to as coronavirus.
 The senior health and living industries in particular have been on the front lines of the crisis as they’ve cared for populations most vulnerable to this threat.
 We are extremely fortunate in our community to have the help of such knowledgeable and qualified professionals as well as access to the best and latest in health technology, excellent facilities, and medicine.

 We spoke with individuals who spend their days looking to the well-being of seniors in our community for words of wisdom and encouragement to navigate the often turbulent waters that come with unplanned life changes.
 Across the board, these caring professionals expressed a sense of compassion, concern, and hope for seniors who face difficulties.
 Here are their thoughts of encouragement for handling unplanned life changes.

 Anticipate Coming Life Changing Transitions